AI Search Is Replacing Google for Local Discovery: The 2026 Data

 featured 35.9% of locations (traditional search)

 Read that again.
-Google's traditional local 3-pack shows 35.9% of businesses.
+Google's local 3-pack shows 35.9% of businesses.
 ChatGPT recommends 1.2%.
-That's a 30x selectivity gap.
-AI doesn't show 10 options and let you pick.
-It picks one or two and tells you to go there.
+A 30x selectivity gap.
+AI doesn't show 10 options and let you pick - it picks one or two and tells you to go there.

 Less traffic, better customers

 AI-referred visitors convert at 4 to 14 times the rate of Google organic traffic.
-One analysis of B2B leads found AI-sourced visitors convert at 14.2% versus 2.8% for Google organic (Growth Marshal, 2025).
+One B2B lead analysis found AI-sourced visitors convert at 14.2% versus 2.8% for Google organic (Growth Marshal, 2025).
 73% of AI traffic converts on the first visit, compared to 23% from Google.
-McKinsey estimates the average AI-referred visitor is worth 4.4 times more than a traditional organic search visitor.
+McKinsey estimates the average AI-referred visitor is worth 4.4x more than a traditional organic visitor.

 The reason is straightforward.
-When someone asks ChatGPT "find me a reliable accountant for my startup," they've already described their need, received a curated answer, and are now clicking through to evaluate a specific recommendation.
-They arrive at the vendor stage of the buyer journey, not the awareness stage.
-They've already been pre-sold by AI.
+When someone asks ChatGPT "find me a reliable accountant for my startup," they've described their need, received a curated answer, and are clicking through to evaluate a specific recommendation.
+They arrive at the vendor stage, not the awareness stage - already pre-sold by AI.

 Go Fish Digital documented this in a GEO case study: after optimizing for AI citations, their client saw a 43% increase in AI-sourced traffic with an 83% improvement in conversion rates.
-The AI traffic converted at 25 times the rate of traditional search.
+AI traffic converted at 25x the rate of traditional search in that case; outcomes vary by category, offer, analytics setup, and implementation quality.

 What the academic research says works